autoboat-vt/autoboat_docs/docs/getting_started/what_did_you_just_install.md

 You can also use the ground station code to control the simulation, so if you send waypoints or parameters while a simulation is running then the simulation will automatically listen to the cloud server and navigate to those waypoints/ change specific parameters.

-As of right now the code is kind of a mess and the visualization barely works (one of the big things we are trying to do is have an actual ground station app ready by this year's competition)
-The primary files you should care about in the groundstation are the following files: desired_parameters.json, desired_waypoints.json, send_desired_parameters_and_waypoints.py, and main.py (although main.py is kind of a mess right now).

-The essential functionality is that send_desired_parameters_and_waypoints.py just sends the data from desired_parameters.json and desired_waypoints.json and you can edit those based on what you want to change.
-Waypoints are simply supplied as a list of [latitude, longitude] (TODO maybe add a picture here).
-The list of parameters that you can change are found in the autopilot node here: config/default_parameters.yaml

 For more information on how the ground station sends parameters, please see the resources section of the documentation.